-If you are living in a different time zone or have limited internet, please reach out to me as soon as possible to let me know how this might affect your ability to attend class or to work on a team.
+If you live in a different time zone or have limited internet, please reach out to me as soon as possible.
 I will work with you to make sure you have the materials you need to complete the course.
 Finally, the semester may prove to be challenging so let's do our best to practice empathy and patience for ourselves and for others.